By A.J. Finn, A serviceable thriller and homage to Hitchcock's Rear Window

 I read Girl on the Train not too long ago, and the similarities between the two books were distracting for me in the beginning.
 Being led around by a narrator who was drunk and incapacitated all the time, unable to process what she remembered or thought she saw, was frustrating the first time around; I don’t know that it’s an experience I’d necessarily recommend twice in a row.

-Despite my initial annoyance, when the mystery really gets underway, I found myself being drawn in.
+Despite my initial misgivings, when the mystery really gets underway, I found myself being drawn in.
 When the novel’s first real twist happens, I was surprised and pleased.
 The second half of the book sped by.
 The Woman in the Window twists and turns throughout the second half; some parts of it are more predictable than others, but even if you aren’t shocked at each turn, it’s a fun ride if you’re someone who enjoys trying to piece together or guess at what’s going to happen next.
 I figured out a pretty major plot twist fairly early on, but I still enjoyed the ride.

 A.J.
 Finn is a pseudonym for Daniel Mallory, a former book editor for William Morrow, so the writing is predictably solid.
 In terms of the technical stuff, like pacing, etc. I have no qualms.